 During this time Ana was active in different music projects, such as Jazzmachine (Stefan Zaradic, Abi von Reinighaus, Thomas Lui Ludwig, Benno Sattler, Andreas Keller, Christian Felke, Thorsten Skringer, Christoph Viktor Kaiser), with which she recorded an album (Moongroove, 2009) and a live DVD (2005).
-Ana contributed as a composer in the film production “Rosenstiehl”, as well as on an audio series created for the relaxation and preparation of flight pilots.
+Ana features as a composer in the film production “Rosenstiehl”, as well as on an audio series created for the relaxation and preparation of flight pilots.
 She is a contributor on Devin Townsend’s latest album The Puzzle/ Snuggles, as a vocalist, composer and guitarist.
 Her guitar lines and songwriting are also to be found on albums by Vince (Neherlands), John Denner (USA), Harrison Fjord, etc.

 Ana Patan was the guitar player and vocalist of Triple Sweet, an all-girls band with a rather eclectic lineup of accordion, blues harp and electric guitar.

 As an endorser of Hohner guitars, Ana performed throughout the world with her special white Revelation electric instrument (photo underneath), and with a prototype model called The Black Prince, designed for none less than pop legend Prince (pic above).

 It was around 2009, during a period of extensive travelling and long-hours live performances, when catastrophe hit: Ana injured her guitar-playing wrist playing a concert on a bad flu with high fever.
 The diagnose came similar to a death sentence: carpal tunnel syndrome, a painful damage of wrist tendons, and a way-too-common way of ending one’s career as a musician!

 A real depression trap too, by the sudden lack of music in her life, pricey though ineffective treatments, medical experts way too eager to cut the wrist open and amputate finely-tuned reflexors formed during long years of instrument practice, and a total lack of social, mental or financial support for a musician in need.